Bernice Worden's hardware store

 In 1957, it became the scene of an infamous murder after a grave robber named Ed Gein shot and killed the owner, Bernice Worden.

-Later, her dismembered body was found hanging upside down in a shed on his rural property.
+Later, Worden's remains were found hanging upside down in a shed on his rural property.

-Worden was a 58-year-old widow who ran this hardware store with the help of her son, Frank.
-However, on the day in question, she was working by herself.
+Worden was a 58-year-old widow who ran the store with the help of her son, Frank.

 That day, Frank, like many of the other residents, ventured off into the snow-filled woods with his rifle, eager to claim his first big buck.